If there’s one thing we could skip when looking to purchase or download something online, it’s the dreaded form.

 and an example for a good error description which makes it easy for the visitor to understand what is really required

 4 - When there are errors after form submit, take the visitor back to the top of the page and describe all errors.

-This will directly expose the visitor to the errors (and save them from endlessly trying to click the call-to-action at the bottom of the page).
+This will directly expose the visitor to the errors in the form (and save them from endlessly trying to click the call-to-action at the bottom of the page).
 This way the visitor doesn’t have to look for the erroneous field and will be less likely to get frustrated.
-Just make sure to describe all the errors that are present on the page (and not as in the example, only describing one).
+Just make sure to describe all the form submission errors that are present on the page (and not as in the example, only describing one).

 Conclusion – Put Yourself in Your Customers’ Shoes

 The main takeaway is to make it as easy as possible for your visitors to fill the form correctly the first time around, and if they have to make corrections, to help them make them on the spot, while they’re focused on the field in question.
 The thing to avoid is falsely raising customers’ hopes by allowing them to reach the end of the form and click submit, only to dash their hopes by forcing them to start over again – and worse, by not showing them where they went wrong!
 Think about your own experiences with forms and about your own frustrations when you were not able to submit.